-The Giraffe Manor, built in 1932 by Sir David Duncan, is surrounded by 140 acres of its own park and forest thirty minutes from the center of Nairobi, Kenya’s capital city, with superb views of the Ngong Hills.
-Today, it is the only place in the world where guests can feed and photograph giraffe over the breakfast table, at the front door, and even from a bedroom window.
+The Giraffe Manor in Nairobi was built in 1932 by Sir David Duncan and is surrounded by 140 acres of its own park and forest.
+It is less than an hour from the center of Kenya’s capital city, with superb views of the Ngong Hills.
+Today, it is the only place in the world where guests can feed and photograph giraffes over the breakfast table, at the front door, and even from a bedroom window.

-Aside from its beautiful façade and elegant and interiors, Giraffe Manor is most well known for its resident herd of Rothschild giraffe, who unabashedly poke their long necks into the windows throughout the day in hopes of retrieving a treat.
-They then return to their forest sanctuary at the adjoining Jock Leslie-Melville Nature Education Centre, better known as the Giraffe Center, which has been ostensibly set up as a breeding center for the endangered Rothschild giraffe but now operates conservation and/education programs for Kenyan school children and visitors from around the world.
-There is good information on giraffes available here, and an elevated feeding platform where visitors meet the resident giraffes face-to-face and feed them to their heart’s content.
+Aside from its beautiful façade and elegant interiors, Giraffe Manor is most known for its resident herd of Rothschild giraffe.
+During the day, they poke their long necks into the windows in hopes of receiving a treat.
+Then they return to their forest sanctuary at the adjoining Giraffe Center.
+The Center runs conservation and education programs for Kenyan school children and visitors from around the world.
+There is also an elevated platform where visitors meet the giraffes face-to-face for feedings.

 Guided walks and sightseeing drives through the surrounding forest are also available at Giraffe Manor.
 On these activities, guests learn about traditional uses of the varied plants, see some of the 180 bird species, or maybe meet a warthog or bushbuck.
 Book Giraffe Manor in Nairobi today and combine it with Sasaab for an unforgettable journey through Kenya.